isene/rsh/README.md

 ## Tab completion
 You can tab complete almost anything.
 Hitting `TAB` will try to complete in this priority: nicks, gnicks, commands, dirs/files.
 Hitting `TAB`after a `-` will list the command switches for the preceding command with a short explanation (from the command's --help), like this `ls -`(`TAB`) will list all the switches/options for the `ls` command.

+## Integrations
+rsh is integrated with the [rtfm file manager](https://github.com/isene/RTFM) and with [fzf](https://github.com/junegunn/fzf).
+Just enter the command `r` and rtfm will be launched - and when you quit the file manager, you will drop back into rsh in the directory you where you exited rtfm.
+Enter the command `fzf` to launch the fuzzy finder - select the directory/file you want, press `ENTER` and you will find yourself in the directory where that item resides.

 ## Syntax highlighting
 rsh will highlight nicks, gnicks, commands and dirs/files as they are written on the command line.